Global surveillance: Gallery

 According to Snowden's documents, the United Nations Headquarters and the United Nations General Assembly were targeted by NSA employees disguised as diplomats.

 Citing Snowden's documents, The Guardian reported that British officials had set up fake Internet cafes at the 2009 G-20 London summit to spy on the delegates' use of computers, and to install key-logging software on the delegates' phones.
 This allowed British representatives to gain a "negotiating advantage" at the summit.

 According to Snowden's interview with the South China Morning Post, the U.S. government has been hacking numerous non-military targets in China for years.
 Other high-priority targets include academic institutions such as the prestigious Tsinghua University in Beijing.

-The Council of the European Union, with its headquarters at the Justus Lipsius building in Brussels, was targeted by NSA employees working near the headquarters of NATO.
+The Council of the European Union, with its former headquarters at the Justus Lipsius building in Brussels, was targeted by NSA employees working near the headquarters of NATO.
 An NSA document dated September 2010 explicitly names the Europeans as a "location target".

 The reservations system of Russia's Aeroflot airline was hacked by the NSA.

 Petrobras, currently the world's leader in offshore deepwater drilling, is a "prominent" target of the U.S. government.

 From 2002 to 2013, the German Chancellor Angela Merkel was targeted by the U.S. Special Collection Service.

 Israeli Prime Minister Ehud Olmert (pictured) and Defense Minister Ehud Barak were included in a list of surveillance targets used by the GCHQ and the NSA.

 Joaquín Almunia, who served as the European Commissioner for Competition and the Vice-President of the European Commission, was targeted by Britain's GCHQ agency.

 Indonesia's President Susilo Bambang Yudhoyono and his wife were placed under surveillance by the Australian Signals Directorate (ASD).
 During the 2007 United Nations Climate Change Conference in Bali, the ASD cooperated with the NSA to conduct mass surveillance on the Indonesian hosts.

 The video gaming network Xbox Live was placed under surveillance to unravel possible terrorist plots.